shanep-web/shanep-web.github.io/_lessons/lesson13.md

 In this lesson, we will introduce the JavaScript programming language.

-## Objectives

-By the end of this lesson, you will be able to:

-- Identify the differences between JavaScript and and more traditional Object Oriented language like Java or C#
-- Explore how to use Javascript in an asynchronous manner
-- Construct simple JavaScript programs that will run in the browser

 ## Why This Module Is Important

 JavaScript is one of the most [popular programming